BICEP/Keck XIX: Extremely Thin Composite Polymer Vacuum Windows for BICEP and Other High Throughput Millimeter Wave Telescopes: Design and Mechanical Tests

 \subsection{Safety Factor Measurement}

-Traditional tensile tests like those performed in tensile testing only stress the woven fabric in a single direction (the direction of the pulling force).
+Traditional tensile tests like those shown in Figure \ref{fig:tensile_tests} will only stress the woven fabric in a laminate in a single direction (the direction of the pulling force).
 However, a three layer laminate will have HMPE fibers running in six separate directions over a circular aperture (each layer is rotated 30 degrees from the one below it).
 A tensile test does not accurately capture the stress conditions of an actual window.
 The scaling of tensile tests to the full scale conditions thus remains uncertain: the maximum stress and safety factor calculations presented in Section \ref{sec:strength} rely on the thin plate analytical relationship, which assume homogeneous material, and may not fully apply to composites.
 To mitigate this concern, we performed a full scale window failure measurement.

 For safety, we performed this test hydrostatically.
 As water is nearly incompressible, minimal energy will be stored within the fluid as pressure is increased; energy is only stored within the deflected window and surrounding enclosure.
 Given the safety factors of 3 calculated in Table \ref{tab:strength}, we used standard utility water pressure (roughly 60 psi or 4 atm) as that was expected to exceed the ultimate tensile strength of these windows and produce a failure.